bbauska/JS-svg/README.md

 </html>
 ```

-There's just a couple of things worth pointing out about the preceding
+<p>There's just a couple of things worth pointing out about the preceding
 code: our \<div id=\"container\"\> will be where the generative art
 actually happens.
 It will be our canvas, so to speak.
 I have placed it
 within the center of the screen, removed any default margins, and given
-the template an overall "dark-mode" feel (my own personal preference).
+the template an overall "dark-mode" feel (my own personal preference).</p>

-Below the \<div\> you'll see a \<script\> tag.
+<p>Below the \<div\> you'll see a \<script\> tag.
 This is where we'll pull
 in all our code, so any further modifications to the HTML will be
 unnecessary going forward (other than maybe updating the \<title\> tag
 for each sketch, but I'll leave that up to you).
 The script is set to
 type=\"module\".
 What this does is allow us to handle the import of
 other files and libraries that are packaged (or exported) as modules.
 This is a good practice to get into, and it's also how we're going to
-import the SvJs library.
+import the SvJs library.</p>
 <!-- page 12 -->
-Open up the sketch.js file and include this as your first two lines:
+<p>Open up the sketch.js file and include this as your first two lines:</p>

 ```
 // Import the SvJs library.
 import { SvJs } from '../../node_modules/svjs/src/index.js';
 ```

-Our template is now complete, ready to be copied for subsequent sketches.
-Well done!
+<p>Our template is now complete, ready to be copied for subsequent sketches.
+Well done!</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch1-2e">1.2e Serving Our Sketches</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-If you navigate to the 00-template folder at this point and double-click
+<p>If you navigate to the 00-template folder at this point and double-click
 on index.html to open it in a web browser, you'll see some errors in the
 developer console (accessible by pressing F12 on most browsers).
 This is
 because we need to serve our HTML files using the http:// protocol
 rather than the file:// protocol (you'll see the protocol prefix if you
-check the full URL in the address bar).
+check the full URL in the address bar).</p>

-To rectify this, we need to install an http server.
+<p>To rectify this, we need to install an http server.
 And ideally one that
 detects file changes and instantly reloads our page, saving us from
 having to manually refresh our browser each time (which becomes a pain
 after a while).
 There's a neat little package called live-server that
 takes care of this for us.
 To install it, run the following in the
-terminal:
+terminal:</p>

 ```
 npm install live-server -g
 ```

-The -g flag tells npm to install this package globally on our machine,
+<p>The -g flag tells npm to install this package globally on our machine,
 rather than locally to the project in question.
 As it's more a general-
 purpose utility than a project-specific dependency, this is what we
-want.
+want.</p>

-To get live-server to run, all you need to do is type live-server into
+<p>To get live-server to run, all you need to do is type live-server into
 the terminal.
 It will then automatically open a new browser window where
 you'll see your project files (assuming you're still in the project's
 base folder in VS Code).
 Navigate to sketches **➤** 00-template and you
 should see your page load free of any console errors.
 It's also free of
-any content though, so let's write some code to address this.
+any content though, so let's write some code to address this.</p>
 <!-- page 13 -->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch1-3">1.3 Our First Generative Sketch</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-As I mentioned previously, our first sketch will serve as a basis for
+<p>As I mentioned previously, our first sketch will serve as a basis for
 explaining the fundamental programming concepts we'll be covering in
 Chapter 2, so what follows is, for this reason, rather light on
-explanations (other than some comments in the code itself).
+explanations (other than some comments in the code itself).</p>

-Make a copy of the 00-template folder and call it 01-our-first-
+<p>Make a copy of the 00-template folder and call it 01-our-first-
 generative-sketch, ensuring to copy it to the same location (i.e., so
-that the parent folder is sketches).
+that the parent folder is sketches).</p>

-Then, either write out the following code (recommended) or copy it into
+<p>Then, either write out the following code (recommended) or copy it into
 your sketch.js file, below the import statement.
 Read the comments as
 you go (the lines starting with //), which I've purposely kept quite
-verbose so you can get a better handle on what's happening.
+verbose so you can get a better handle on what's happening.</p>

 ```
 // Import the SvJs library.